serg-kritsa/micro-front-ends-concept/additional-notes.md

 pass callback from subapp & receive it in component refactor to receive props in route components which already make use it

+## auth state
+pass new callback to subapp that changes container state